 Children wish their parents knew that their struggles and problems are real.
 Please don’t dismiss everything that they say as trivial.
 Remember they told you that their best friend betrayed them?
-Well it matters and it matters a lot more than you think it does.
+Well, it matters and it matters a lot more than you think it does.

 They really wish you would walk in and hug them when they are up crying all night.
 At the very least, they wish you would notice when they wake up with red and puffy eyes.
 And that you would attempt to find out what’s going on.

 Maybe someone called them fat, maybe they saw a stray cat dying, maybe they lost their sticker book.
-None of these seem important to you but it’s important to them so please feel them.
+None of these seems important to you but it’s important to them so please feel them.

 Children wish their parents knew that it hurts them when you tell them ‘I told you so’.
 Yes, you are often right and they are often wrong but please don’t rub it in their faces.
 Listen to them without judgment.
 Listen to them with empathy and understanding.

 And here’s the most important thing that children wish their parents knew.
 They wish you knew that they want to love you, not fear you.
 They want you to be the first person they run to in good times and in trying times.

 They want to tell you that they got selected to represent the school for a debate competition, they want to tell you that they performed terribly in the last Science test.